 The credit history needed to qualify for a student credit card can vary as well.
 In some cases, you may need some credit history to get approved, and payments on student loans could help you in this area.

 If you have no credit history, you may still have options.
-For example, Petal is a company that looks beyond credit history alone to approve borrowers for the Petal® 1 "No Annual Fee" Visa® Credit Card.
+For example, WebBank, the issuer of the Petal® 1 "No Annual Fee" Visa® Credit Card, looks beyond credit history alone to approve borrowers.

 Choose One of the Best Student Credit Cards

-If you're interested in applying for a student credit card, the Journey Student Rewards from Capital One and Petal® 1 "No Annual Fee" Visa® Credit Card are two excellent choices—and neither one has an annual fee.
+If you're interested in applying for a student credit card, the Petal® 1 "No Annual Fee" Visa® Credit Card (issued by WebBank) is an excellent choice with no annual fee.

 If you're not sure which student credit card would be the best for your situation, you could use Experian CreditMatch™ to get personalized student credit card offers.